Command Line Usage

 SHELL (C,K,E)

-The shell to start when using the shell plugin.
+The shell to start when using the shell plugin and in the bitbake environment.

 TERM (C,K,E)

-The terminal options used in the shell plugin.
+The terminal options used in the shell plugin and in the bitbake environment.

 AWS_CONFIG_FILE AWS_ROLE_ARN AWS_SHARED_CREDENTIALS_FILE AWS_WEB_IDENTITY_TOKEN_FILE (K,C)